 THE Federal Government through the Central Bank of Nigeria, on Tuesday, imposed stamp duty of N50 on bank customers for money received into their accounts.
 You may like to learn more about the imposed Stamp Duty Charges here, but the essence of this post is to avert the annoying charges.

-	Here is what you need to know about the CBN’s N50 stamp duty:
+Here are what you need to know about the CBN’s N50 stamp duty:

 This announcement affects only current account holders and not savings account holders.

 It does not affect salary accounts or student savings accounts.

 The new policy includes all receipts by a bank or financial institution in acknowledgement of services rendered, in respect of teller deposits and electronic transfers for the value of N1000 and above.

 The policy complies with the provisions of the Stamp Duty Act 2004 and the Federal Government of Nigeria’s (FGN) Financial Regulation of 2009.

 The N50 stamp duty will be charged per transaction and not per volume that is from N1,000 and above.